Last updated: 4/27/2020

 The Motorola G7 Power is very similar to the G7 Play, but it packs more powerful hardware and a longer-lasting battery.
 With a list price that’s only $50 higher than the price of the G7 Play, it’s a great option for people who want a budget-friendly phone and are willing to pay a bit more for enhanced performance.

 The Pixel 3a offers excellent performance while being available for far less money than most flagship phones.
-Customers purchasing the Pixel 3a directly from Google can opt for an unlocked version that’s compatible with all the major U.S. networks.
+Customers purchasing the Pixel 3a directly from Google can opt for an unlocked version that’s compatible with all the four largest U.S. carriers.
 Along with generally strong performance, the Pixel 3a has a camera that’s particularly excellent given the phone’s price point.

-If you want an iPhone but don’t want to pay an arm and a leg for the latest model, consider going with the iPhone 8.
-It still performs excellently despite being released a few years ago.
-If you purchase an iPhone 8 from Apple, you can opt for an unlocked version that works with all major carriers.
+If you want an iPhone but don’t want to pay an arm and a leg, consider going with the new iPhone SE.
+While the iPhone SE is about half the price of the iPhone 11, it’s still packed with high-performance hardware.
+If you purchase an iPhone SE from Apple, you can opt for an unlocked version that works with the four major carriers.

 Low-cost phones from carrier promotions